sap200/assignment_4/README.md

 - To ensure secure withdrawals, I employed a `require` statement that verifies that only the contract itself can initiate withdrawal actions.
 This aligns with the security principles of a multi-signature wallet.
 - To withdraw funds, owner must submit a transaction, which should be approved by required number of owners to meet execution threshold.
 Only then the withdrawl can be initiated.
 - Prior to executing any transaction or initiating a withdrawal, I included a `require` check to confirm the availability of sufficient funds within the contract.
-This prevents unauthorized or erroneous actions.
-- I utilized modifiers to confirm that a transaction is in the "PENDING" state before allowing it to be executed.
+- I utilized modifiers to confirm that a transaction is in the `PENDING` state before allowing it to be executed.
 - Once a transaction is executed, it cannot be executed or canceled again, and the same rule applies to canceling a transaction.
 These prevents double execution or ambiguity.
-- Before executing a transaction I check if executionThreshold or approvalLimit is reached, only then the transaction is executable.
-- Prior to executing a transaction, I ensure that the "executionThreshold" or "approvalLimit" has been reached.
+- Prior to executing a transaction, I ensure that the `executionThreshold` or "approvalLimit" has been reached.
 Only then can the transaction be executed.

 ## Test Cases